orue/vscode-settings/README.md

 ```

-Special thanks to https://coding.garden/, follow some of his ideas for setup my default VS Code Profile
+Special thanks to CJ on [Syntax](https://youtu.be/GK7zLYAXdDs?si=Nx83M424yKx67fs9), I follow some of his ideas for setting up my default VS Code Profile.